District Mission Statement

 A student who is temporarily unable to attend school for at least two weeks due to physical, mental or emotional illness or injury may be eligible to be instructed at home or in the hospital by an appropriately certified teacher.

-The parent must notify the principal if a student will be on an extended school absence.
-If the inability to attend is due to a medical or emotional reason, the parent must obtain from the child’s physician a written medical request for homebound instruction.
+The parent/guardian must notify the principal if a student will be on an extended school absence.
+If the inability to attend is due to a medical or emotional reason, the parent must obtain a written medical request for homebound instruction from the child’s physician.

-Where advanced notice is not possible, the parent should make every effort to obtain homework assignments until such a time as home/hospital instruction may begin.
+Whenever advanced notice is not possible, the parent/guardian should make every effort to obtain homework assignments until such a time as home/hospital instruction may begin.

-As soon as possible after receiving notice of a prolonged absence, the district will arrange for home instruction for the time periods prescribed by law.
-A parent or another adult is expected to be present during all teaching sessions.
+The district will arrange for home instruction for the time periods prescribed by law, as soon as possible after receiving notice of a prolonged absence.
+A parent/guardian or another adult is expected to be present during all teaching sessions.
 Tutoring may be delivered at home or an alternative site, depending upon the availability of an adult.

 English as a Second Language